Jacob's Pillow

-Jacob's Pillow is a dance centre, school and performance space located in Becket, Massachusetts, in the Berkshires.
-The organization is known for a Summer dance festival.
-The facility also includes a professional school and extensive archives as well as year-round community programs.
+Jacob's Pillow is a dance center, school and performance space located in Becket, Massachusetts, in the Berkshires.
 The facility itself was listed as a National Historic Landmark District in 2003.

 History

-The site of Jacob's Pillow in Becket, Massachusetts was originally settled in 1790 by Jacob Carter III.
-Because of the zigzagging road leading to the hilltop property, it became known as "Jacob's Ladder", after the Biblical story, and a pillow-shaped rock on the property prompted the farm to acquire the name "Jacob's Pillow".
+The site of Jacob's Pillow in Becket, Massachusetts, was "originally" settled in 1790 by Jacob Carter III.
+Due to the zigzagging road leading to the hilltop property, it became known as "Jacob's Ladder", after the Biblical story, and a pillow-shaped rock on the property prompted the farm to acquire the name "Jacob's Pillow".

 The farm was purchased in 1931 by modern dance pioneer Ted Shawn as a dance retreat.
-Shawn and his wife, Ruth St. Denis, led the highly regarded Denishawn Company, which had popularized dance forms rooted in theater and cultural traditions outside European ballet.
+Shawn and his wife, Ruth St. Denis, led the highly regarded Denishawn Company, which popularized dance forms rooted in theatre and cultural traditions outside European ballet.
 They were influential in training a host of dance pioneers, including Martha Graham, Charles Weidman, Doris Humphrey, and Jack Cole.

 Shawn's objective was to establish a dance organization for American men.
 The early corps of his all-male company built many of the structures on the Jacob's Pillow campus.
-This effort came to an end in 1940 with the advent of the Second World War; Shawn's company disbanded and most of its members joined the military.
+This effort came to an end in 1940 with the advent of American involvement in World War II; Shawn's company disbanded and most of its members joined the military.

-Significant debt forced Shawn to consider sale of the property.
+Significant debt forced Shawn to consider a sale of the property.
 In 1940, he leased the property to dance teacher Mary Washington Ball, but her summer festival was also financially unsuccessful.
-British ballet stars Alicia Markova and Anton Dolin learned of Shawn's financial difficulties, and decided to acquire the property.
+British ballet stars Alicia Markova and Anton Dolin learned of Shawn's financial difficulties and decided to acquire the property.
 With financial backing and fundraising support from millionaire Reginald Wright, $50,000 was raised to purchase the property and construct a theatre building.
 The summer dance festival was revived, and Shawn was retained as its director until his death in 1972.

-In 2003, the Jacob's Pillow property was declared a National Historic Landmark District by the federal government as "an exceptional cultural venue that holds value for all Americans."
+In 2003, the Jacob's Pillow property was declared a National Historic Landmark District by the federal government as "an exceptional cultural venue that holds value for all Americans".
 It is the only dance entity in the U.S. to receive this honor.
 In March 2011, Jacob's Pillow was named a recipient of the 2010 National Medal of Arts, a national award of distinction.

 The Doris Duke Theatre, one of two indoor performance spaces, was destroyed in a fire on November 17, 2020.

-Festival

-The Pillow presents international dance in many forms, styles, and traditions, and approximately 200 events each season, including performances, lectures, tours, films, exhibits, and talks with artists from all over the world, culminating in approximately 80,000 visitors annually.